mperry68/InfradevConsultingWebsite/src/content/case-study/mango-spraytan-local-seo-success.md

 ---

-**Ready to achieve similar results for your business?** Contact InfraDev Consulting to learn how our comprehensive local SEO, AEO, and GEO services can help your business achieve remarkable growth and expanded reach.
+**Ready to achieve similar results for your business?** Contact InfraDev to learn how our comprehensive local SEO, AEO, and GEO services can help your business achieve remarkable growth and expanded reach.